Understanding Field Status

 The cascade behavior differs by status:

-• Missing cascade: If a source field goes missing, its dependent computed fields are also marked as Missing.
-When the source field returns, the computed fields are restored automatically.
+- Missing cascade: When a profile marks a source field as Missing, its dependent computed fields are marked as Missing in the same run.
+If the source field reappears in a later profile, both the source and its computed dependents are restored automatically.
 Quality checks on computed fields are not archived during this transition.

 Info